 Want to learn how to study more effectively, land your dream job, or pay off your student loans faster?
-I'm Tom (the bearded dude to the right), and I built College Info Geek to help you achieve all three.
+I'm Thomas (the bearded dude to the right), and I built College Info Geek to help you achieve all three.